koii-network/docs/quickstart/hello-world/introduction.md

 Nodes are **people**, not computers.
 They are volunteers, **incentivized by KOII tokens** that run your application on their own machines.

 You can interact with them in your code, by using the [Koii SDK](/develop/koii-sdk/overview/).
-Here is an example metadata object for a task:

 ```
 Node : {